 2021 COLA Increase is 1.3 Percent for Disabled Veterans

-The new 2021 VA disability rates will be effective December 1, 2020, and disabled veterans will see the new 1.3% COLA increase on their January 1, 2021 VA compensation payment.
+If there is a COLA increase in 2021, the new 2021 VA disability rates will be effective December 1, 2020, and disabled veterans will see the new increase, which VA Claims Insider projects to be a 1.1% increase on their January 1, 2021 VA compensation payment.

-Disabled Veterans with a current VA disability rating of 10% of higher will receive a 1.3% increase in their VA disability pay rate for calendar year 2021.
+If our prediction holds true, this means Disabled Veterans with a current VA disability rating of 10% of higher would receive a 1.1% increase in their VA disability pay rate for calendar year 2021.

 Did you know 80% of Veterans (8/10 of you reading this right now…) are being shortchanged nearly $1,000/month tax-free on your 2021 VA disability pay?

-The official 2021 VA disability pay chart table along with footnotes is shown below for reference.
+The complete 2021 VA disability pay chart table (projected) along with footnotes is shown below for reference.

-These rates include the 1.3% VA disability compensation payment increase over the 2020 VA disability rates.
+These rates assume a 1.1% increase over the 2020 VA disability rates.

 VA Disability Pay Chart 2021 (OFFICIAL)

 |VA Percentage||VA Pay Rate|